 Step 6: How long to stay?

+The next step in planning your first Disney World trip is to decide how long your trip will be.
 Your budget and hotel choice will have a lot to do with this decision.
 I recommend staying as long as your budget will allow.
 Stay at least 4 full days if you can.
 This will give you one day in each park.
-Spending a whole week is better because it will give you a couple extra days to do anything you missed in those first 4 days plus redo some of your favorites.
-Longer trips are more relaxing than shorter trips because on shorter trips, you feel rushed to get everything done.
+Spending a whole week is better because it will give you a couple extra days to do anything you missed in those first 4 days plus experience some of your favorites again.
+Longer trips are more relaxing than shorter trips because you won’t feel rushed to get everything done.

 If your budget won’t allow you to stay in your hotel of choice for 4 or more days, try dropping down a price level.
 It is more important to stay those extra days than to stay in a fancier hotel.
 If your budget forces you to choose between a shorter stay on property or a longer stay off property, then choose a shorter stay on property.
 Read where the magic lives to see why.